Keith-Web3/Keith-Web3/README.md

 ------------------

 Hello there, internet stranger!
-I'm Olamilekan, a frontend developer from Nigeria, with a knack for creating user-friendly and visually appealing interfaces.
+I'm Olamilekan, a frontend developer from Nigeria with a knack for creating user-friendly and visually appealing interfaces.
 Coding isn't just a job for me; it's a daily passion and with 3 years of experience in the field, I bring to life every project I work on.

-Beyond the screen, I'm also on a quest for knowledge in the realm of chemical engineering at the University of Lagos.
-Balancing the intricacies of code with the complexities of chemical reactions keeps my days vibrant and full of diverse challenges.
+Beyond the screen, I'm also a student engineer studying at the University of Lagos.
+Balancing the intricacies of code with the complexities of engineering keeps my days vibrant and full of diverse challenges.

-When I'm not immersed in the world of programming or academia, you'll find me immersed in the wonders of wildlife documentaries.
-And, of course, a bit of humor courtesy of the goated Family Guy show which always gets a good laugh out of me!
+When I'm not immersed in the world of programming or academia, you'll find me immersed in the wonders of wildlife documentaries and, of course, a bit of humor courtesy of the goated Family Guy show which always gets a good laugh out of me!

 As I stand at the intersection of my past achievements and future endeavors, here's to embracing the uncharted territories and embarking on the thrilling journey that lies ahead! 🍻